huggingface/diffusers/docs/source/en/using-diffusers/diffedit.md

 ## Generate source and target embeddings

-The source and target embeddings can be automatically generated with the [Flan-T5](https://huggingface.co/docs/transformers/model_doc/flan-t5) model, instead of manually creating them.
+The source and target embeddings can be automatically generated with the [Flan-T5](https://huggingface.co/docs/transformers/model_doc/flan-t5) model instead of creating them manually.

 Load the Flan-T5 model and tokenizer from the 🤗 Transformers library: